albop/tie_archive/session_2/index.md

 ----

-## Actually it doesn't matter
+## What is a decision

 - Several seemingly different cases:
   - recommendation
   - decision with immediate consequences
   - a part of a decision process
-- They are not so clearly separable
+- These cases are not so clearly separable
 - Precise agency is not important here
 - We'll call of these "decisions"
   - (alternatives: "predictions"/"choices"/...)